 - By price: Serve wines of the same grape (and region, if you like), but at different price points.

-Pour 4 to 6 wines for a single tasting so people can appreciate the flavors without being overwhelmed.
-Serve the wines in order of their weight: sparkling first, then dry whites, fuller whites, roses, lighter reds and heavier reds.
-You may want to buy an extra bottle of each wine for enjoying after the tasting — there are bound to be favorites!
+Pour four to six wines for a single tasting so people can appreciate the flavors without being overwhelmed.
+Serve the wines in order of their weight: sparkling first, then dry whites, fuller whites, roses, lighter reds and heavier reds (or, if they’re the same grape, from lightest to biggest).
+You may want to buy an extra bottle of each wine for enjoying after the tasting—there are bound to be favorites!

 Wine is meant to be enjoyed with food.
 The perfect match can bring out subtle characteristics in a wine and enhance your tasting experience.
 Here are three ways to approach your party spread.